d48/node-image-scraper/README.md

 1. Move config to command line, making this a cli tool that can be updated with passed in options
 2. ~~Pull `baseUrl` from `scrapeUrl` variable~~
+3. fix mkdir bug and add cd check if in `saveDir`

 ## License